'A noble person with unbreakable values' - How Bielsa's Leeds became Argentina's favourite team | Goal.com

 “By the end of the first pre-season alone that had jumped to about 1,500,” he explained to Goal, “and the next jump was when we went up this year, 1,500 followers more in a single weekend.”

-Among Munir's 4,000+ followers is none other than former Argentina captain Javier Mascherano, who congratulated Leeds via Twitter upon clinching promotion with the simple phrase: "Bielsa did it."
+Among Munilla's 4,000+ followers is none other than former Argentina captain Javier Mascherano, who congratulated Leeds via Twitter upon clinching promotion with the simple phrase: "Bielsa did it."

 Invariably, the account's best-performing tweets are those that mention Leeds' trainer.
 "Obviously having Bielsa as coach gives us repercussion across the world, especially in Argentina, that if he were not here we would not get,” Aguilar says.